szorfein/dots/dot_dotfiles/README.md

 It's all for the setup :)

 ## Fonts
-For awesomewm, i use [RobotoMono Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/RobotoMono), [Iosevka Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Iosevka), [SpaceMono Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/SpaceMono) and [MaterialDesign icons](https://github.com/Templarian/MaterialDesign-Webfont).
+For awesomewm, i use [Iosevka Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Iosevka), [SpaceMono Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/SpaceMono) and [MaterialDesign icons](https://github.com/Templarian/MaterialDesign-Webfont).
 To install all the fonts (in `~/.local/share/fonts`), you can use my script too, for archlinux, you may prefer the install with AUR instead.

     ./install --fonts